 Prior to July 1, 2026: Eligible graduate and law students can borrow up to $20,500 annually.
 Medical students can borrow up to $40,500 for fall/spring.
 Additional funds for summer are available for medical students.

-Prior to July 1, 2026: Eligible graduate and law students have a lifetime aggregate limit of $138,500.
+Prior to July 1, 2026: Eligible graduate and law students have an aggregate limit of $138,500.
 Eligible medical students can borrow up to $224,000.
-These lifetime amounts include any subsidized and unsubsidized loans borrowed at the undergraduate level.
+These amounts include any subsidized and unsubsidized loans borrowed at the undergraduate level.

-July 1, 2026 and Beyond: Eligible graduate students have a lifetime aggregate limit of $100,000.
-Eligible medical and law students have a lifetime aggregate limit of $200,000.
-These lifetime amounts do not include any subsidized and unsubsidized loans borrowed at the undergraduate level.
+July 1, 2026 and Beyond: Eligible graduate students have an aggregate limit of $100,000.
+Eligible Medical and Law students have an aggregate limit of $200,000, including what may have been borrowed as a graduate student.
+These amounts do not include any subsidized and unsubsidized loans borrowed at the undergraduate level.
+Lifetime loan limits may also affect your borrowing availability; for further information about your lifetime and aggregate limits, contact a financial aid advisor.

 Yes.
-If a borrower has a federal student loan (Direct Unsubsidized or Grad PLUS) disbursed in their current academic program before July 1, 2026, the student can borrow under current annual and lifetime loan limits for three academic years or the remainder of their expected time to credential, whichever is less.
+If a borrower has a federal student loan (Direct Unsubsidized or Graduate PLUS) disbursed in their current academic program before July 1, 2026, the student may be able to borrow under current annual and aggregate loan limits for up to three academic years or the “minimum expected time to credential," whichever is less.

-Prior to July 1, 2026: If a borrower has a federal loan (Federal Unsubsidized or Grad PLUS) disbursed for their current academic program before July 1, 2026, the student can continue to borrow for three academic years or the remainder of their expected time to credential, whichever is less.
+Prior to July 1, 2026: If a borrower has a federal loan (Federal Unsubsidized or Graduate PLUS) disbursed for their current academic program before July 1, 2026, the student can continue to borrow for three academic years or the “minimum time to credential,” whichever is less.

 July 1, 2026 and Beyond: New graduate and professional student borrowers are not eligible for the Graduate PLUS Loan program.

-There are no extensions to the three-year legacy provisions.
-At the end of that period, you will be subject to the new annual and aggregate loan limits.
+There are no extensions to the legacy loan provisions.
+At the end of your eligibility period, you will be subject to the new annual, aggregate and lifetime loan limits.
+Students who have borrowed a substantial amount of funding through the Graduate PLUS loan program may find themselves no longer eligible for any federal loans.

 Yes.
 Beginning with the 2026-27 school year, a Schedule of Reduction (SOR) may be required to adjust federal loans for enrollment below full time.
-Federal loans impacted include Direct Unsubsidized and Graduate PLUS loans.
+Federal loans impacted include Direct Unsubsidized and Graduate PLUS loans even if a student qualifies for the legacy loan provisions.

 We are still waiting for additional guidance from the U.S. Department of Education.